Foorack/UdonXML/README.md

 1. Declare a `public UdonXML udonXml;` variable in your program.
 2. Assign it the value of the UdonXML GameObject in your scene.
 3. Parse your XML data with LoadXml `udonXml.LoadXml(inputData);`.
 It will return an object.
-4. The object returned represents the root of the xml tree, use it when executing other nodes such as `GetNodeName` or `HasChildNodes`.
+4. The object returned represents the root of the xml tree, use it when executing other API functions such as `GetNodeName` or `HasChildNodes`.

 ### Example demo